 Responsible employees must report potential violations of the guidelines, as indicated above.

 In consultation with Equal Opportunity and Outreach, administrators must enact remedial measures as appropriate to stop, remedy, and prevent future occurrence of violations of these Guidelines.

 The Director of Equal Opportunity and Outreach, Clara I. Reynolds, is the Title IX Coordinator and the Section 504/ADA Coordinator.
 She is responsible for implementation of these Guidelines and of the affirmative action programs for women, minorities, persons with disabilities, and protected veterans.

-UMass Lowell’s Affirmative Action Plan is available for inspection from 9 a.m. to 4 p.m. weekdays in Equal Opportunity & Outreach at the address listed above.
+UMass Lowell’s Affirmative Action Plan is available for inspection from 9 a.m. to 4 p.m. weekdays in Equal Opportunity and Outreach at the address listed above.